timescale/docs.timescale.com-content/faq.md

 ### **What SQL features are supported?** <a id="sql-features"></a>
-We support all of SQL, including secondary indices, complex predicates, JOINs, window functions, CTEs, etc. We continue to optimize many SQL queries where PostgreSQL does not have the proper logic to reason about time-ordered data, as well as introduce [entirely new SQL queries that are unique to TimescaleDB][new-queries]. [[Top]](#top)
+We support all of SQL, including secondary indices, complex predicates, JOINs, window functions, CTEs, etc. Additionally, we extend SQL to introduce [new semantics that make time-series manipulation easier][new-queries].
+Behind the scenes, we also optimize the PostgreSQL query planner to enable the database to properly reason about time-series data, which in some cases leads to over 10,000x improvement in query latency. [[Top]](#top)

 ### **How do I write data?** <a id="write"></a>
 Just via normal SQL, but here are some [insert examples][INSERT]. [[Top]](#top)